PhantasmFinance/Phantasm-v1/README.md

 ## Future Plans

-I plan to continue work on Phantasm Finance after the hackathon ends, with some of the improvements outlined below
+We plan to continue work on Phantasm Finance after the hackathon ends, with some of the improvements outlined below

 - Launch on Polygon bringing the gas cost to a reasonable level.

+- Integrate Compound
+-
+- Integrate Kashi

 - UI/UX Improvements